 Why leg cramps, or Charley horses, occur is often not clear.
-But, they may result from nerve dysfunction, shortened leg muscles, and various health conditions, such as diabetes and kidney failure.
-Stretching the muscle may bring relief, but an underlying condition will need medical attention.
+However, they may result from nerve dysfunction and various health conditions, such as diabetes and kidney failure.

 Leg cramps involve sudden, painful, and involuntary contractions of a leg muscle, causing pain and discomfort in the feet, calves, and thigh muscles